tsolomko/SWCompression/README.md

 ### CocoaPods

-Add `pod 'SWCompression', '~> 4.5'` and `use_frameworks!` to your Podfile.
+Add `pod 'SWCompression', '~> 4.5'` and `use_frameworks!` lines to your Podfile.

 To complete installation, run `pod install`.

 If you need only some parts of framework, you can install only them using sub-podspecs.
 Available subspecs:

 - SWCompression/BZip2
 - SWCompression/Deflate